Rhode Island Disability Benefits: 3 Ways to Get Payments

 Long-Term Help Is Available to You in Rhode Island

-4. The average monthly Social Security disability benefit is $1,358 in 2022, which allows disabled individuals meet their basic needs.
+4. The average monthly Social Security disability benefit is $1,537 in 2024.

 How to Get Social Security Disability Insurance (SSDI) Benefits in Rhode Island